ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 3625**<br />
-Function: Masks some error messages<br />
+Function: Limits the amount of information returned to users who are not members of the sysadmin fixed server role, by masking the parameters of some error messages using '******'.
+This can help prevent disclosure of sensitive information.<br />
 Link: [MSDN ms188396]<br />
-Scope: global
+Scope: global only

 **Trace Flag: 3626**<br />